 What’s next

-- U.S. Capitol Police may launch an investigation into the coordinated efforts behind the threatening signs.
+- U.S. Capitol Police may launch investigations into the organized groups behind the threatening signs.